 Leveraging the use of Identity Alliance, users can tap into the power of four cross-device vendors into a single and extensive device graph.
 Composed of Adbrain, LiveRamp IdentityLink, Oracle (formerly Crosswise), and Tapad device graphs, the system will decide which device graph to use at the time of the impressions is served based on the targeting parameters.
 This means one vendor might offer better-connected TV coverage, another could have a greater global reach, but the user won’t need to decide which cross-device vendor to use during ad group setup.

-Enabling cross-device targeting will incur an additional CPM between $.50 - $1.20 depending on the provider used, but will typically average around $.75.
+Enabling cross-device targeting will incur an additional CPM between $.50 - $1.20 depending on the provider used, but the default provider will incur a $1 CPM.

 Deterministic vs. Probabilistic Cross-Device Methods

 An overview of the benefits and misconceptions of both data methods and a clear solution to getting the most value from leveraging both to reach your marketing goals.

 There are two popular approaches to mapping a customer profile across different devices:

 The deterministic method uses data, such as a login or a persistent customer ID to map devices together.
 For example, if a visitor uses the same login from a mobile app and on desktop, this approach will recognize both devices belong to the same visitor with a high level of certainty.